rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 ## Finding good heuristics

-Solve a simpler version of the problem
+Solve a simpler version of the problem:

 - Finding admissible heuristics is hard
   - Admissible heuristics are usually consistent.
 Yay!
 - Inadmissible heuristics are often quite effective, although that sacrifices optimality
   - Multiplying by some constant is a hacky way of making it admissible

-Example: sliding puzzle
+Sliding puzzle example:

 - Number of misplaced tiles: admissible as only one tile can move at a time and if *n* tiles are in the wrong spot, it needs at least *n* steps
 - Total Manhattan distance: closer to the actual value, so improves performance